awsdocs/amazon-redshift-management-guide/doc_source/performance-metrics-loads.md

 1. In the new **Query** tab that is opened, you can view the details of the load operation\.

-   At this point, you can work with the **Query** tab as shown in [Viewing query performance data](performance-metrics-queries.md)\.
+   At this point, you can work with the **Query** tab as shown in [Viewing queries and loads](performance-metrics-queries.md)\.
 You can review the details of the query and see the values of cluster metrics during the load operation\.

 **To terminate a running load**